 African Bulbine was part of the original plant list for the Center & Gardens.
 After struggling for a few seasons, it was removed.
 In 2018, the Sunnylands landscape team decided to give it another try, and so far it has shown success.
 This beautiful Euphorbia creates a delicate display of bright green leaves that form a rosette, but its long, narrow leaves look more like a mounding grass with tall flowering stalks.
 It has been doing well in the shaded parts of the gardens while showing some sensitivity in full sun.

-The bloom is an orange and yellow star shape with six distinct petals that reach back, away from the fuzzy, yellow stamen.
+The bloom can an be orange and yellow star shape with six distinct petals that reach back, away from from a fuzzy, yellow stamen.
 Seedpods are small, and when mature, the seeds are dispersed to the mercy of desert winds to carry them to a suitable germination spot.

 Its origin is the African continent and its range extends from South Africa north to Mozambique.